 No doubt, Archimedes was the first physicist who used experimental methods.
 I mean, he was such a good one that even Galileo called him “The Most Divine Archimedes”.

-But for Einstein himself, it was galileo who invented something profoundly new that prompt Einstein to title him “Father Of Modern Physics”.
-Here is the einstein’s view about galileo
+But for Einstein himself, it was galileo who invented something profoundly new that prompted Einstein to title him “Father Of Modern Physics”.
+Here is einstein’s view about galileo

 Pure logical thinking cannot yield us any knowledge of the empirical world.
 All knowledge of reality starts from experience and ends in it.
 Propositions arrived at by purely logical means are completely empty as regards reality.
 Because Galileo saw this, and particularly because he drummed it into the scientific world.
 He is the father of modern physics — indeed, of modern science altogether.